xxZiegler/xxZiegler/README.md

 - 👋 Hi, I’m @xxZiegler
-- 👀 I’m interested in data and Economics
+- 👀 I’m interested in data science and Economics
 - 🌱 I’m currently learning Programming and Economics
-- 💞️ I’m looking to collaborate on nothing at the moment🤣
+- I’m looking to collaborate on nothing at the moment🤣
 - 📫 How to reach me toreziegler@gmail.com

 <!---